 Once the authorities discovered it was Michael Ryan who murdered Sue Godfrey it was accepted that he had sufficient knowledge to use the 9mm Beretta in his possession to kill his victim.
 She was defenceless.
 Michael Ryan was not a “professional”.

-Speculation has fuelled the view in some quarters that the Annecy murders were perpetrated by a “professional” assassin using a 7.65mm P06 Luger.
-This gunman however attacked his victims in the same way as Ryan; they too were completely defenceless.
+Speculation has fuelled the view in some quarters that the Annecy murders were perpetrated by a “professional” assassin but questions the use of a 7.65mm P06 Luger.
+Whoever the perpetrator was this hand gun was extremely efficient, the Luger is a very accurate and easy to operate hand gun at close quarters.
+This gunman attacked his victims in the same way as Ryan and they too were completely defenceless.

 The killings in both circumstances were disjointed and messy.
 Sue Godfrey had tried to flee, she was shot 13 times in the back and was found face down across a wire fence.
 Saad al-Hilli had parked forwards into the parking area and had got out of his car with his daughter Zainab.
 Saad al-Hilli was first shot in the back whilst desperately trying to get back into his car, his daughter Zainab was shot in the shoulder.
 The French cyclist Sylvian Mollier arrived just as the killer launched his frenzied attack, he was shot multiple times at close range in the face head and chest.
 Perhaps the killer, waiting for a random target was positioned in natural anticipation of a left-hand drive car.
 The al-Hilli’s right hand drive BMW momentarily confused him when Zainab stepped out; he was initially positioned on the wrong side of the car.
 He was on the driver’s side however when he started shooting.
 As Saad al-Hilli reversed his car in a wild wheel spinning arc ramming it into the bank the killer shot him, his wife and her mother through the windscreen and side windows whilst they sat trapped in the car.
 Zeena remained in the car and was found unhurt and concealed in the rear foot well.
 We don’t know if the killer saw her.

 Perhaps Ryan’s random attack in England’s Savernake forest and the way he cruelly murdered his victim is a clue to what happened in the forest south of Lake Annecy in France.
+Ryan was comfortable in Savernake and knew the location, perhaps the Combe d’Ire killer felt the same.
 Whilst totally unconnected there is perhaps an interesting trend apparent here.
-Had the al-Hilli group not arrived the victims might well have been the cyclist Brett Martin and the 3 French youngsters in a car who arrived behind him.
+Had the al-Hilli group not arrived the victims might well have been the cyclist Brett Martin and the 3 French walkers in a car who arrived behind him.